-Using the numerical scheme (\ref{4.470}) or its modifications based on the Taylor--Stratonovich expansion \cite{KlPl1}, the implicit or multistep analogs of (\ref{4.470}) can be constructed \cite{KlPl2}, \cite{2006}, \cite{2017-1}-\cite{2010-1}.
+Using the numerical scheme (\ref{4.470}) or its modifications based on the classical Taylor--Stratonovich expansion \cite{KlPl1}, the implicit or multistep analogues of (\ref{4.470}) can be constructed \cite{KlPl2}, \cite{2006}, \cite{2017-1}-\cite{2010-1}.
 The set of the iterated Stratonovich stochastic integrals to be approximated for implementing these modifications is the same as for the numerical scheme (\ref{4.470}) itself.
-Interestingly, the truncated unified Taylor--Stratonovich expansion \cite{kk6} (the foundation of the numerical scheme (\ref{4.470})) contains 12 different types of iterated Stratonovich stochastic integrals of form (\ref{str11}), which cannot be interconnected by linear relations \cite{2006}, \cite{2017-1}-\cite{2010-1}.
-The analogous Taylor--Stratonovich expansion \cite{KlPl2}, \cite{KlPl1} contains 17 different types of iterated Stratonovich stochastic integrals, part of which are interconnected by linear relations and part of which have a higher multiplicity than the iterated Stratonovich stochastic integrals (\ref{str11}).
+Interestingly, the truncated unified Taylor--Stratonovich expansion \cite{kk6} (the foundation of the numerical scheme (\ref{4.470})) contains only $12$ different types of the iterated Stratonovich stochastic integrals (\ref{str11}), which cannot be interconnected by linear relations \cite{2006}, \cite{2017-1}-\cite{2010-1}.
+The analogues classical Taylor--Stratonovich expansion \cite{KlPl2}, \cite{KlPl1} contains $17$ different types of iterated Stratonovich stochastic integrals, part of which are interconnected by linear relations and part of which have a higher multiplicity than the iterated Stratonovich stochastic integrals (\ref{str11}).
 This fact well explains the use of the numerical scheme (\ref{4.470}).

 One of the main problems arising in the implementation of the numerical scheme (\ref{4.470}) is the joint numerical modeling of the iterated Stratonovich stochastic integrals figuring in (\ref{4.470}).